FlavScents AInsights Entry: Benzaldehyde (CAS: 100-52-7)

 3. Natural Occurrence & Formation

-Benzaldehyde naturally occurs in various plants, including almonds, apricots, and cherries.
-It is primarily formed through the enzymatic degradation of amygdalin, a cyanogenic glycoside found in these fruits.
-This compound is significant for "natural flavor" designations, as it can be derived from natural sources through processes like steam distillation or solvent extraction.
+Benzaldehyde naturally occurs in almonds, apricots, cherries, and other stone fruits.
+It is primarily formed through the enzymatic hydrolysis of amygdalin, a cyanogenic glycoside found in these fruits.
+This natural occurrence allows benzaldehyde to be designated as a "natural flavor" in certain regulatory contexts, provided it is derived from these sources.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs